 Tip:

-You can open the scene in global or local view mode.
+You can open any scene in global or local view mode.
 This scene has a relatively small extent and uses a projected coordinate system, so a local view is appropriate.
-To change the view mode for an open scene, click the View tab on the ribbon.
+To change the view mode of an open scene, click the View tab on the ribbon.
 In the View group, click Global or Local .

 - In the Contents pane, right-click the scene name, Egmont 3D, and click Paste .

-The Lodgings layer appears in the 2D Layers category of the Contents pane.
+The Lodgings layer appears in the 2D Layers category of the Contents pane and the features draw on the map.

 - On the ribbon, on the Map tab, in the Navigate group, make sure the Explore tool is selected.